awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

    1. For **Configure propagate tags**, choose **Propagate tags from task definition** to have Amazon ECS add the tags associated with the task definition to your task\.
 For more information, see [Tagging your resources](ecs-using-tags.md#tag-resources)\.
 **Note**
-If you specify a tag with the same key in the **Tags** section, it will override the tag propagated from the task definition\.
+If you specify a tag with the same key in the **Tags** section, that tag overrides the tag that's propagated from the task definition\.

 1. For many target types, EventBridge needs permissions to send events to the target\.
 In these cases, EventBridge can create the IAM role needed for your rule to run\.
    + To create an IAM role automatically, choose **Create a new role for this specific resource**